Skip to main content

 3. Add ice to the shaker, and shake again until well-chilled, about 15 seconds.

-4. Strain into an old-fashioned glass.
+4. Strain into an Old Fashioned glass.

 5. Top with bitters and serve.

-Birth of a Cocktail
+Birth of a cocktail

-Most cocktail historians credit the creation of the pisco sour to an American expat named Victor Vaughen Morris working in Lima in the early 20th century.
+Most cocktail historians credit the creation of the pisco sour to an American expat named Victor Vaughen Morris, working in Lima in the early 20th century.
 Magazine and newspaper advertisements for Morris’ invention date from around 1920, and the drink became all the rage among expats and upper-class Peruvians.
 Morris, who died in 1929, passed the torch to Mario Bruiget, a Peruvian bartender who worked at Morris’ Bar.
-Bruiget perfected the recipe and created the version favored today by adding bitters and egg white to the cocktail.
-Chile disputes its provenance and claims the drink was invented in the 1900s, in the northern town of Iquique.
+Bruiget perfected the recipe and created the version favored today by adding bitters and an egg white to the cocktail.
+Chile disputes its provenance and claims the drink was invented in the 1900s in the northern town of Iquique.

-Peru vs Chile
+Peru vs. Chile

 The battle over pisco is just one more front in the ongoing rivalry between Peru and Chile — one that dates back hundreds of years.
 In the 17th century, the two countries were considered one territory, within the Spanish viceroyalty of Peru.
 Spanish colonists first planted grapevines in the south of present-day Peru back in the 1500s, and by the early 1600s, the first distilleries in Ica were already churning out pisco.
 Hacienda la Caravedo, the oldest continuously operating distillery in the Americas, opened in 1684.